 our exhibitons run for 4 weeks.

 The gallery rent for 4 weeks is $1800

 To apply for a show, email us your CV, some images of your work and a short proposal of what you would like to do in the space as one PDF document.
 If successful we will be in touch with you with the first available space.
 Due to the high volume of applications, we are not able to contact unsuccessful applicants.

 PS: Stay tuned for our Artspace show in August which will be on the History/Archive of Mop, for which we will be making a book also on the History/Archive and which is once again generously funded by the NSW Ministry for the Arts…

-MOP Projects is assisted by the NSW Government through Arts NSW
+MOP Projects is supported by the NSW Government through Arts NSW.